lweasel/piquant/docs/commands.rst

 * ``--read-length``: A comma-separated list of integer read lengths for which to simulate reads or perform quantification.
 * ``--read-depth``: A comma-separated list of integer read depths for which to simulate reads or perform quantification.
-* ``--paired-end``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed for single- or paired-end reads.
+* ``--paired-end``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed for single- or paired-end reads or both.
-* ``--error``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequencing errors introduced into the reads.
+* ``--error``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequencing errors introduced into the reads, or both.
-* ``--bias``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequence bias introduced into the reads.
+* ``--bias``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequence bias introduced into the reads, or both.
 * ``--quant-method``: A comma-separated list of quantification methods for which transcript quantification should be performed.
 By default, *piquant* can quantify via the methods "Cufflinks", "RSEM", "Express" and "Sailfish".
 (Note that this option is not relevant for the simulation of reads).

 Except in the case of the ``--quant-method`` option when simulating reads, values for each of these options *must* be specified; otherwise ``piquant.py`` will exit with an error.
 For ease of use, however, the options can also be specified in a parameters file, via the common command line option ``--params-file``.
 Such a parameters file should take the form of one option and its value per-line, with option and value separated by whitespace, e.g.::